 The District's elected and appointed officials considered many factors when setting the fiscalyear 2019 budget, including tax rates, and fees that will be charged for its various activities.
 One of those factors is the economy.
-The District is faced with a similar economic environment as many of the other local municipalities are faced with, including inflation and unemployment rates.
+The District is faced with a similar economic environment as many of the other local municipalities are faced with, including inflation, unemployment rates, and the effects of the global health emergency from COVID-19.